IFC (American TV channel)

 IFC is an American basic cable channel owned by AMC Networks.
-Launched in 1994 as the Independent Film Channel, IFC originally operated as a commercial-free service, devoted to showing independent films without interruption.
-Starting in the late 2000s, the channel gradually dropped independent films in its lineup in favor of comedy and horror programming (alongside cult TV shows and films) before renaming itself to IFC in 2014.
+Launched in 1994 as the Independent Film Channel, a spin-off of former sister channel Bravo, IFC originally operated as a commercial-free service, devoted to showing independent films without interruption.
+Starting in the late 2000s, the channel gradually moved its programming from independent films into comedy, horror, and cult television shows and films.
+IFC became an ad-supported service in 2010, and officially retired its full name in 2014.